shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Lemilay flashed her bald spot, her eyes rolling back into her skull.
 A second later, she returned to normal.

 “Did you see it?
+Did you see it?
 Wasn’t it cool?”

 “Great.
-So you two were down here partying instead of getting your job done?
+So you two were down here partying instead of getting your jobs done?
 Wait until Mother hears about this.”

 “Lemilay, don’t!”
 Ersatzica grabbed her by the arm.
-“I’ll get it done.”
+“I’ll-I’ll get it done.”

 Lemilay crossed her arms.
 “Ok, but I expect extra fluff.”